neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - SageMaker/README.md

 ![](images/10-complete.png)

-## SageMaker Studio
 Now that the domain is setup, let's launch SageMaker studio.
-In the AWS console, click on "Launch app" and then "Studio."
+In the AWS console, click on "Launch app."
+Then click on "Studio."

 ![](images/11-launch.png)